js-Rookie/Animation_Nation/README.md

 1: Fork this repository

+2:Clone your repository that you are forked

-2:git clone https://github.com/<Your github Name>/Animation_Nation.git
+   git clone https://github.com/<Your github Name>/Animation_Nation.git

 3: Before you make any changes, keep your fork in sync to avoid merge conflicts: